Malaysia – Mt Ophir

 Group size: 8 - 15 people

-- Arrive at Mt Ophir foothill, meet guide & start trek to summit and back
+7am-730am: Arrive at Mt Ophir foothill, meet local guides, registration & start trek to summit.

 - Chartered air-conditioned mini-van (SIN-Sargil-Malacca-Johore Bahru-SIN)